- Green lipped mussel oil contains a fair amount of omega 3s

 So Omega XL looks like it is highly unlikely to cause side effects in any users.
 We are not aware of any long-term health risks associated with the consumption of this product.
 The only side effects associated with an increased consumption of omega 3 fatty acids is some initial indigestion and diarrhea.
 These are rare and typically transient side effects.

-Omega XL Review Conclusion: Is this a good omega 3 supplement?
+Omega XL Review Conclusion: Does this omega 3 supplement work?

 Omega XL is a heavily over-priced omega 3 supplement.
-On top of that, the manufacturer – Great Healthworks – make some very shady claims about their product.
+On top of that, the manufacturer – Great Healthworks – and their affiliates like Larry King make some very shady claims about their product.
 The website misrepresents the clinical data on the active ingredient, PCSO-524.